Fort Albany (1) |

 Dobbs' Ferry Forts

-(1776 - 1783), Dobbs Ferry
+(1776 - 1783), Dobbs Ferry FORT WIKI

 Patriot works overlooking the ferry landing, commanding an excellent view of the Hudson River in both directions.
 The British captured the fort after the Patriots abandoned New York City.
 The fort was recaptured in January 1777.
-Two redoubts were nearby, and the ruins of all three works were still visible in 1850.
+Two redoubts were nearby, and the ruins of all three works were still evident in 1850.

 Camp Bluefields